mvenice1/business-card-scanner/README.md

 1. Click the **"Take or Upload a Business Card"** button.
 2. Capture or select an image of the business card.
 3. The add-on will:
-   - Process the image
+   - Process the image using OCR
    - Extract contact details
-   - Open a prefilled Google Form
+   - Display an editable form directly within the app
-4. Review and submit the form to create a new contact in your Google Contacts.
+4. Review and submit the form to save the contact to your Google Contacts.

 > 💡 **Pro Tip:** Using a computer?
 You can scan email signatures too!
 > Use the **Snipping Tool** (Windows) or **Screenshot** shortcut (Mac) to capture contact information from an email signature, then upload the image to process it just like a business card.